Tnze/pwn/README.md

     p.Interactive()
 }
 ```
-> The `if err != nil {` isn't needed.
+> There is no `if err != nil`.
 If an error is present, log.Fatal will be called.